storycraft/asdf-overlay/doc/src/developer-guide/workspace-setup.md

 ```

 ## Building project
-Once you done set up workspace, you can build the project using follwing command.
+Once you done set up workspace, you can build the project using following command.
 ```bash
 pnpm build
 ```